Kethen/aemu_postoffice/server_njs/usage.md

 ### Viewing server status internally

 Navigate to http://:27314/data_debug to view the current state of the relay server.
-Not that the data format of this endpoint is not stable.
+Note that the data format of this endpoint is not stable.